 The Reichstag is one of the most important buildings in Berlin today.
 Built to symbolise the reunification of Germany.
 It’s one of the few parliamentary buildings in the world that allows the public to watch over government processions.
 Similar to the White House, it’s free to visit but you have to book months in advance for a tour.
 Wait no more as this virtual tour of the Reichstag is pretty awesome.

-Wondering how traveling in Berlin and Germany has changed since COVID?
+Wondering how travelling in Berlin and Germany has changed since COVID?
 Find out what it’s like to visit Berlin during the coronavirus pandemic.

 Iconic Landmarks and Buildings in France